 Taihua Temple gained its name for it is located on Taihua Hill.
 Originally built in the Yuan Dynasty (1206 - 1368), the temple is the oldest one in Western Hills.
 Daxiong Baodian Hall, Piaomiao Pavilion, Sizhao Hall are in the temple.
 The temple is famous for the beautiful rare flowers on the grounds.
 It is also a good place to watch the grand spectacle of the rising sun.

-Take subway line 3 and get off at Western Hills Station, then walk southeast around 1.5 kilometers to arrive at the scenic area.
+Take subway line 3 and get off at Western Hills Station, then walk southeast around 1.5 kilometers (1 mile) to arrive at the scenic area.

 Kunming Bus / Subway Search